Rhubarb Bars

 Rhubarb Bars Recipe

-5. Cool for 30 mins on the counter and refrigerate until chilled before cutting into bars.
+4. Cool for 30 mins on the counter.
+Refrigerate and chill completely before cutting into bars.

 Rhubarb bars with a shortbread crust and tangy rhubarb custard filling are a fun, easy spring dessert.
 Visit my blog for all the best rhubarb recipes on the internet. #rhubarb